korsarNek/korsarNek/source/_posts/Hotplate.md

 $Asegment = r² × arccos((r-h)/r) - (r-h) × √(2 × r × h - h²)$

 Which was a good idea, because the answer it gave me was that there is no closed solution for the rearranged formula, i.e., no formula that directly gives a solution, like the original formula.
-Instead you have to approach it with a numerical solution.
+Instead, you have to approach it with a numerical solution.
 That means, approximate the right value, there is no known formula that can do that directly (according to ChatGPT, but I also didn't find anything).

 After questioning ChatGPT some more, I learned about the [Bisection](https://en.wikipedia.org/wiki/Bisection_method) method, with some help from ChatGPT and Stackoverflow, I wrote a Bisection method for the formula in C#, which then gives me the values I need in 5% steps.
 In the firmware for the heating plate, I would then take this table and interpolate the remaining intermediate steps.
 I had also looked for a library that can already do Bisection, but with ChatGPT, it actually went so fast that it probably would have taken longer to find and connect a library that works.

 The difference between the percentage of the area of the sine curve and the percentage along the X-axis of the period of a sine curve was very small with the method.
 Just 5% until it then converges towards the middle.
-I had imagined the difference between the percentage numbers of area and X-point to be much larger and it seemed completely unnecessary that I had gone to the trouble.
+I had imagined the difference between the percentage numbers of area and X-point to be much larger, it seemed completely unnecessary that I had gone to the trouble.

 ```mermaid
 xychart-beta